safeguarding children Policy

 • Assist (from England, Wales or Northern Ireland) a non-UK person to carry out FGM outside the UK on a UK national or permanent UK resident (section 3 of the Act).

 Ritualistic Abuse Some faiths believe that spirits and demons can possess people (including children).
 What should never be considered is the use of any physical or psychological violence to get rid of the possessing spirit.
-This is abusive and will result in the criminal conviction of those using this form of abuse even if the intention is to help the child.
+This is abusive and will result in the criminal conviction of those using this form of abuse, even if the intention is to help the child.
+Such practices must be reported and treated as safeguardin concerns.

 Safer Recruitment and Selection It is a requirement for all agencies to ensure that all staff recruited to work with children and young people are properly selected and checked.
 We will ensure that we have a member on every recruitment panel who has received the appropriate recruitment and selection training.
 That all of our staff are appropriately qualified and have the relevant employment history and checks to ensure they are safe to work with children in compliance with the Key Safeguarding Employment Standards.